Solution | Insurance Claims Modeling#

 Reproducing these processes with minimal effort for your data#

-The intent of this project is to enable claims teams to understand how they can use Dataiku, and the GLM plugin, to create an insurance pricing model based on historical claim data.
-By creating a singular solution that can benefit and influence the decisions of a variety of teams in a single organization, you can design smarter and more holistic strategies to leverage GLM pricing solutions, establish effective governance, and centralize pricing workflows without sacrificing agility.
+This project equips claims teams to create an insurance pricing model based on historical claim data using Dataiku and the GLM plugin.
+By creating a singular Solution that can benefit and influence the decisions of a variety of teams in a single organization, you can design smarter and more holistic strategies to leverage GLM pricing solutions, establish effective governance, and centralize pricing workflows without sacrificing agility.